Nitro4542/getjumpscared/README.md

 Just run the Powershell script.

 Please note that you'll need non-restricted internet access for it to work.

+## How to make it seem more legit

+Feel free to change the folder where it will be installed to something else.